ozergklp/chat-app/README.md

 #  Real-Time Chat App

-This is a simple, real-time chat application for connecting with friends.
+This is a real-time chat application for connecting with friends.
 Join rooms, chat instantly, and enjoy responsive communication on any device.

 ## Features